-When I started my career at the BBC, there were 3 places that videotapes could be found: the library, the editor’s suite, or underneath the desk of a producer.
+When I started my career at the BBC, there were 3 places I could find video tapes: the library, the editor’s suite, or underneath the desk of a producer.
 If it wasn’t there, it could be anywhere.

 Now cloud storage allows anyone to search for content at any time.
-And not only that, the advances in artificial intelligence mean that you no longer have to have a person stuck in a cupboard somewhere shortlisting and adding metadata, that can all be generated dynamically just as can the subtitles be added at the push of a button.
+Not only that, the advances in artificial intelligence mean that you no longer have to have a person stuck in a cupboard somewhere shortlisting and adding metadata.
+This can all be generated dynamically just as can the subtitles be added at the push of a button.

 Even a short video used to take a vast amount of coordination and manpower.
 Again, when I started my career at the BBC, we would send 5 people out to get a clip of a politician – the reporter, producer, camera guy, sound guy and lighting guy.
 Not to mention the 2 taxi drivers because we couldn’t get everyone and the gear in one cab.

 Thankfully that has all changed.
 But still, there are silos around project management that need modernising.
 Keeping all documentation in one place is a start.
 Traditionally media asset management platforms like Avid or Adobe did not cater for word docs, PDFs or Powerpoint presentations.
 They still don’t.
-It is only recently that solutions have emerged that allow video creators to associate their video content with the rights management and work files that are associated with the project.
+Recently, we have created solutions that allow video creators to associate their video content with the rights management and work files that are associated with the project.
 It only makes sense as many of those documents are searchable and add to the metadata of the video.

 Video Asset Storage